aralroca/aralroca.com/posts/do-all-roads-lead-to-rome.md

 In my opinion, JavaScript ecosystem is too fragmented right now, you usually need to have a bunch of dependencies installed for most things.
 New projects like Rome or Deno, even though many people think that they're fragmenting even more the ecosystem, I think it's just the opposite.
 They're tools that aim to fix that fragmentation, and that's positive.

 You may be wondering if one of the pieces doesn't fit 100% your needs and you still want to use your old tool.
-For example you could prefer to continue using Webpack as compiler.
+For example you could prefer to continue using webpack as compiler.
 The good thing about Rome is that if you only want to use one piece, you can.
-Thus, you can also use all of Rome's pieces except the compiler, to continue using Webpack or another one.
+Thus, you can also use all of Rome's pieces except the compiler, to continue using webpack or another one.

 <figure align="center">
  <img src="/images/blog-images/me.jpg" alt="Aral Roca (me) in philosophical mode" class="center" />